drakkan/sftpgo/docs/full-configuration.md

   - `actions`, struct.
 Deprecated, please use the same key in `common` section.
   - `keys`, struct array.
 Deprecated, please use `host_keys`.
     - `private_key`, path to the private key file.
 It can be a path relative to the config dir or an absolute one.
   - `host_keys`, list of strings.
 It contains the daemon's private host keys.
 Each host key can be defined as a path relative to the configuration directory or an absolute one.
-If empty, the daemon will search or try to generate `id_rsa` and `id_ecdsa` keys inside the configuration directory.
-If you configure absolute paths to files named `id_rsa` and/or `id_ecdsa` then SFTPGo will try to generate these keys using the default settings.
+If empty, the daemon will search or try to generate `id_rsa`, `id_ecdsa` and `id_ed25519` keys inside the configuration directory.
+If you configure absolute paths to files named `id_rsa`, `id_ecdsa` and/or `id_ed25519` then SFTPGo will try to generate these keys using the default settings.
   - `kex_algorithms`, list of strings.
 Available KEX (Key Exchange) algorithms in preference order.
 Leave empty to use default values.
 The supported values can be found here: [`crypto/ssh`](https://github.com/golang/crypto/blob/master/ssh/common.go#L46 "Supported kex algos")
   - `ciphers`, list of strings.
 Allowed ciphers.
 Leave empty to use default values.
 The supported values can be found here: [crypto/ssh](https://github.com/golang/crypto/blob/master/ssh/common.go#L28 "Supported ciphers")
   - `macs`, list of strings.
 Available MAC (message authentication code) algorithms in preference order.
 Leave empty to use default values.
 The supported values can be found here: [crypto/ssh](https://github.com/golang/crypto/blob/master/ssh/common.go#L84 "Supported MACs")